biaglaser/granlund---protopaja/README.md

-This project focuses on the development and implementation of an Internet of Things (IoT) device designed to monitor structural parameters of network base stations, often located in remote and hard-to-reach areas.
+This project was completed for a course at Aalto University and its problem was proposed by Granlund OY.
+It focuses on the development and implementation of an Internet of Things (IoT) device designed to monitor structural parameters of network base stations, often located in remote and hard-to-reach areas.
 The device was developed during Aalto University’s Protopaja course with the aim is to digitize and automate the